Joey Wendle Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 24th-ranked team ERA among all MLB pitching staffs (4.61).
+- The Nationals have the 25th-ranked team ERA among all MLB pitching staffs (4.63).

-- The Nationals give up the fifth-most home runs in baseball (92 total, 1.4 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs allowed (93 total, 1.4 per game).

-- The right-hander's most recent time out was on Sunday against the Atlanta Braves, when he went five innings, surrendering two earned runs while giving up seven hits.
+- In his most recent time out on Tuesday, June 6, the right-hander tossed four innings against the Arizona Diamondbacks, giving up four earned runs while surrendering five hits.

-- The 31-year-old has put up an ERA of 4.11, with 7.1 strikeouts per nine innings, in 13 games this season.
-Opponents are batting .264 against him.
+- The 26-year-old has put together a 6.10 ERA and 6.7 strikeouts per nine innings in seven games this season, while giving up a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.